Yuliafire/Yuliafire/README.md

 - **HTML:** For structuring the game interface.

 ### Future Improvements
-- Add more puzzle packs with different themes.
+- Add more puzzle packs with different themes, and different difficulty levels.
 - Implement a save/load feature to resume puzzles later.
 - Add a leaderboard to track the fastest puzzle solvers.
-- Introduce animations and sound effects for a more immersive experience.

  ## Certifications | Courses